BCG-X-Official/facet/README.rst

 FACET implements several model inspection methods for `scikit-learn <https://scikit-learn.org/stable/index.html>`__ estimators.
-FACET enhances model inspection by providing global metrics that complement the local perspective of SHAP.
+FACET enhances model inspection by providing global metrics that complement the local perspective of SHAP (see
+`[arXiv:2107.12436] <https://arxiv.org/abs/2107.12436>`__ for a formal description).

 The key global metrics for each pair of features in a model are:

 - **Synergy**